Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 # Private Transaction Manager

-A Private Transaction Manager is required to use private transactions in GoQuorum.
+GoQuorum uses a Private Transaction Manager, [Tessera](https://docs.tessera.consensys.net), to implement private transactions.

 The Private Transaction Manager is a separate component that is concerned with the storing and distribution of encrypted private transaction data between recipients of a private transaction.